 In Sweden, like many other western countries, each working person has an individual pension fund.
 This is vastly different from some other countries like Vietnam, where the pension fund is shared, not only between every working person, but also between other purposes (maternity leaves, sick leaves…) .
 Like many other things in Sweden, the pension fund is transparent to you, and you can manage part of it, to some level.
-If you do things “correctly”, then it might make a sizable impact on your pension you you retire
+If you do things “correctly”, then it might make a sizable impact on your pension when you retire.

 A three parts pension scheme